sonyarianto/sony-ak-knowledge-center/README.md

 You can fork and clone and add your knowledge here.
 If you have any question, please just create new issue here.

-You can send me donation to my BTC address 197dfzYnatGWq3WnLMQJMMrbMFoPhriMn3
+You can send me donation to my `Bitcoin` address `339niD2giUYdYMCpMDYKArapHwFmNq7DhW`